SimulTrans-workshop/SimulTrans-workshop.github.io/index.md

-To promote research on MRQA, particularly related to generalization, we seek submissions in two tracks: [a research track](cfp) and [**a new shared task track**](shared).
+To promote research on SimulTrans, particularly related to generalization, we seek submissions in two tracks: [a research track](cfp) and [**a new shared task track**](shared).
-Our shared task is specifically designed to test how well MRQA systems can generalize to new domains (see more details below).
+Our shared task is specifically designed to test how well SimulTrans systems can generalize to new domains (see more details below).

 ## Shared Task